 Doctors repeatedly told a woman stress was causing her symptoms.
-Then they pulled out a volleyball-sized tumor.
+Then they pulled out a volleyball-size tumor.

 While ovarian cancer appears to be done with Catton, she’s not done with it.
 Catton started researching and discovered her case wasn’t unique.
 Ovarian cancer is hard to detect because of its vague symptoms — bloating, constipation, frequent urination, back pain and feeling full quickly when eating — especially during early stages, according to the Mayo Clinic News Network.
 There are no reliable screening tests for ovarian cancers, unlike other gynecologic cancers.

-Catton said that she’s gone back to her doctors to tell them they got it wrong and, in the process, made her feel voiceless.
+Catton said that she has gone back to her doctors to tell them they got it wrong and, in the process, made her feel voiceless.
 This time, they listened.
-Catton said they’ve been responsive to her criticism and agreed to go through ovarian cancer awareness training to help them spot symptoms in the future.
+Catton said they’ve been responsive to her criticisms and agreed to go through ovarian cancer awareness training to help them spot symptoms in the future.

 “I felt like they needed to know so that they could do better,” she said.

-Catton said she thinks she might have better advocated for herself early on if she’d heard from someone like her and hopes her experience spares others from what she endured.
+Catton said she thinks she might have better advocated for herself early on if she had heard from someone like her, and she hopes her experience spares others from what she endured.
 Catton knew early on that something was wrong, that it wasn’t just stress.
 Despite that, she acquiesced to the doctors because she didn’t “want to be a patient that wastes time.”

-She’s not alone, doctor Bella Grossman said for the Northwell Health Katz Institute for Women’s Health article “Gaslighting in women’s health: No, it’s not just in your head.”
+She’s not alone, clinical psychologist Bella Grossman told Northwell Health’s Katz Institute for Women’s Health in the article “Gaslighting in women’s health: No, it’s not just in your head.”
 Men tend to be more persistent with their doctors when they have concerns about their health, Grossman said.

 “Women may have a harder time pushing back and advocating for themselves,” she added.
 “They feel like they need to be good patients, which means accepting what their doctors tell them.
 But by doing so, they’re stripping themselves of a voice.”